 Unsigned to a label, their popularity is a product of the internet.
 Specifically, their fan base is centralized on YouTube, but throughout the country, enough to support SOB x RBE on its current, and first, headlining national tour.
 Their formula is an anomaly, amid a landscape of Soundcloud rappers (where SOB x RBE’s presence is unofficial) and mixtapes (often clandestinely produced by major labels).
 But it’s worked exceptionally well for them.

 “It’s more of an impact when you drop visuals with your music than just a song.
-People want to see stuff more than hear it nowadays” click to tweet“That’s how we bubble.
+People want to see stuff more than hear it nowadays” tweet this“That’s how we bubble.
 Got the same recipe from day one.
 Ain’t nothing change from when we had no fans to now, when we got a lot of fans.
 Same recipe,” explained Slimmy, who pushed the idea to release songs as videos on YouTube.

 The group’s self-assured and independent nature is reflected in their tracks' clever, perfectly tweetable bars.
 And while not all SOB x RBE songs feature each member, even solo releases come out under the band’s umbrella — a collective decision by the boys to rise and eat together as a family.
 “Older people probably look at it like a gang or something,” Lul G admitted.
 “Some other people may just look at it like as a group or something.

 A Crew Explodes